polirritmico/telescope-lazy-plugins.nvim/README.md

 ```

 The plugin check the current `LazyPluginSpec`, extract each plugin data and
-generate the full filepath for each.
-Also, when opening a config file, the
+generate the full filepath for each with the corresponding line number, so the
-cursor is set at the appropriate position.
+file is open at the appropriate cursor position.

 <!-- panvimdoc-ignore-start -->

 ### 📷 Screenshot

-_Searching for Telescope configurations:_
+_Example: Searching for Telescope configurations:_

 ![Screenshot](https://github.com/polirritmico/telescope-lazy-plugins.nvim/assets/24460484/c2ca5c7b-c325-4e32-8aa1-4a014970d1ed)